MagicDuck/grug-far.nvim/README.md

 Deleting result lines will cause them to be excluded from being synced by `Sync All` action.
 This can be a nice way to refine a replacement in some situations if you want to exclude a particular file or some particular matches.

+_Note:_ sync is only supported by `ripgrep` engine.
+The following explanation is `ripgrep` engine specific:

 If you don't edit the results list, `Sync All` and `Replace` have equivalent outcomes, except for one case.
 When you do multi-line replace with `--multiline` and `--multiline-dot-all` flags, sync won't work so you